dronomyio/Autonomous_Trade_Analytics/README.md

 4. **Task Verification**: Validating if trading objectives have been accomplished
 5. **Web Dashboard**: Visualizing portfolio performance and agent decisions
 6. **Financial Tools**: Suite of quantitative analysis tools for financial engineering
+7. **Regulatory Analysis**: Tools for detecting anomalies in financial regulatory filings

 ## Setup Instructions